spatie/laravel-event-sourcing/docs/advanced-usage/discovering-projectors-and-reactors.md

 ## Disabling discovery

-If you want to turn off auto-discovery and want to enforce manually registration of projectors and reactors, just set the `auto_discover_projectors_and_reactors` key in the `event-sourcing` config file to an empty array.
+If you want to turn off auto-discovery to enforce manually registration of projectors and reactors, just set the `auto_discover_projectors_and_reactors` key in the `event-sourcing` config file to an empty array.